rm-hull/infix/README.md

 An infix expression is rewritten as a prefix expression using a macro.
 The operator precedence rules were taken from [Wikipedia](https://en.wikipedia.org/wiki/Order_of_operations#Programming_languages).
-Any function calls should have parens around the arguments and not the function name.
+Any function calls should _generally_ have parens around the arguments and not the function name.
+Aliased unary operators (as outlined below) do not need parens however.

 ### Pre-requisites